IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 kubectl get pods -A
 ```

-<--TODO update with instructions to deploy the application >
+<-- TODO update with instructions to deploy the application >

 ## Initial configuration for IAF beta installations